Haditha Killings Fast Facts

-(CNN)Here's a look at what you need to know about the 2005 killings of 24 civilians in Haditha, Iraq.
+(CNN)Here's some background information about the 2005 killings of 24 civilians in Haditha, Iraq.

 Facts: